linux-root/tyrian-flowbite.g8/README.md

 ![Tyrian Flowbite](./docs/sc.jpeg)

+---

 ## Features

-- **Scala.js Integration**: Leverage Scala.js to write your frontend code in Scala.
+- **Scala.js Integration**: Seamlessly leverage Scala.js to build highly performant web applications in Scala, allowing you to write type-safe code that compiles to JavaScript.

-- **Tyrian Framework**: Build type-safe and reactive web applications with Tyrian.
+- **Tyrian Framework**: Utilize the power of the Tyrian framework for building robust and reactive front-end web applications in Scala, simplifying state management and UI rendering.

-- **Flowbite Components**: Utilize Flowbite's ready-to-use UI components for a modern look and feel.
+- **Flowbite Components**: Enhance your user interface with Flowbite's pre-designed, responsive, and customizable components, providing a modern and polished look out of the box.

-- **Tailwind CSS**: Benefit from Tailwind CSS for custom styling and design.
+- **Tailwind CSS**: Style your application effortlessly with Tailwind CSS, a highly customizable utility-first CSS framework that enables rapid development of custom designs.

+- **Docker Deployment**: The project includes ready-to-use Docker configurations for production deployment, ensuring consistency across environments and simplifying the deployment process.

+---
 ## Getting Started

 ```bash